 Connect With Them Via Technology

 Teach your family members how to use video calling to keep in touch with you when you can’t be there in person.
-Even if they are complete technophobes, there are so many different options that are user friendly and easy to understand.
+Even if they are complete technophobes, there are so many different options that are user friendly and easy to understand like a life story template.
+They can use it for their life’s fun moments, photos, videos and create a biography through a digital platform.
 Getting them all set up with FaceTime or Skype will put your mind at ease as you will be able to see how they’re doing.

 Organize a Food Delivery For Them